LiuJoyceC/LiuJoyceC.github.io/_posts/2015-09-20-n_queens_symmetry.md

   <tr><th>16</th><td>27,152 ms</td><td>10,447 ms</td></tr>
 </tbody></table>

 For each N in the table, the modified algorithm, which takes advantage of symmetry and a few micro-optimizations, finishes in between a third to a half the amount of time that the unmodified algorithm takes.
-Mission accomplished!
+I originally intended to cut the time down by a half.
+Mission more than accomplished!

 Thanks for reading, and please feel free to leave comments or questions!